 The Halebidu temple complex is known for its Hoysaleswara and Kedareswara temples.

 Renowned for its minute carvings in black stone, which recite stories from Indian mythology and local beliefs, the Hoysaleswara temple is grand.
-Of course its architecture, but also its impressive surroundings complete its compound.
+Of course, its architecture, but also its impressive surroundings completes its compound.
 The figurines here are especially popular, for their exquisite detailing; expressions of the deities are such as if real.
-The halls are grand, and together with the folklore everything seems greater than life.
+The halls are grand, and together with the folklore, everything seems greater than life.

-On other hand, the Kedareswara temple, built in 1219, is an incomplete structure but a beautiful one nevertheless.
+On the other hand, the Kedareswara temple, built-in 1219, is an incomplete structure but a beautiful one nevertheless.